vasanth-mahendran/aid-plus/README.md

 # Aid Plus
-This is a academic project which show cases your software development life cycle skills.
-It involves to learn Meteor (Cross-platform framework) and Mongo DB to excel in it.
+This is a academic project which show cases my software development life cycle skills.
+It involved to learn Meteor (Cross-platform framework) and Mongo DB and design an application with fluent interface.

 ## Introduction
 Our app AIDPLUS is the drug catalog which enables users to search through the drug catalog and access important details about a particular drug.
 User can search through the database by providing the search string.
 Search string can be single word or combination of word.
 Application will decompose the search string to words and search the drug catalog’s brand name and full name and will list all the drugs which matches the search string with a slider (10 drugs in single page). users can slide next and previous to view all the matches.
 Clicking on a particular search result with land in Search result page which displays the NDF, FDA and RX term details of the particular drug.
 User can navigate to home screen any time they want through the home link in the top.
 Also user can navigate to previous page using back link.